edgeimpulse/example-azure-sphere-mt3620/README.md

 ## Updating your ML model

 To update the ML model you'll need a model trained on accelerometer data in Edge Impulse ([tutorial here](https://docs.edgeimpulse.com/docs/continuous-motion-recognition)).
+At the moment we don't have full support for data collection from the Azure Sphere, but you can use the [data forwarder](https://docs.edgeimpulse.com/docs/cli-data-forwarder) to stream accelerometer data, or use your [mobile phone](https://docs.edgeimpulse.com/docs/using-your-mobile-phone) to do so.
 Then:

 1. Remove the `model-parameters` and `tflite-model` folders (in the `source` directory).
 1. In the Edge Impulse Studio go to **Deployment**, and export as **C++ Library**.